bjatkin/minesweeper/README.md

 # TODO
 ## features
+  - [ ] add in some music?
+  - [ ] figure out how to build/ distribute this?
   - [ ] refactor/ clean up the code so it's easier to work with
   - [ ] make transitions from game to world map a little less jerky (maybe a wipe?, or level drop items down onto the scean?)
   - [ ] limit the number of a specific power up that you can bring into a map
+  - [x] use go embed for the sprites/ other assets.
   - [x] design a bunch of levels to fill up the game with.
 Right now we really only have like 3
   - [x] add a "are you sure you want to delete this game?"
   - [x] add a "are you sure you want to exit to the title screen?" message